lhagan/PlainReader/README.md

     * feed favicons & intelligence classifiers in story list
 4. <del>'mark all as read' button</del> (done)
 5. intelligence <del>panel</del> tag buttons in the article header
-6. load multiple 'pages' of unread items (currently, you have to hit refresh feeds once you get to the bottom of the list)
+6. <del>load multiple 'pages' of unread items (currently, you have to hit refresh feeds once you get to the bottom of the list)<del> (done)
 7. <del>Windows support</del> (done)

 I don't plan on ever supporting: